 How do I make a report?

-Reports should be made to your local Department of Family Services office by phone or in person or your local law enforcement agency, or call 1-800-457-3659.
+Reports should be made to your local Department of Family Services office by phone or in person or your local law enforcement agency.
 An on-call caseworker is available 24 hours a day.
 You may also make a report to your local law enforcement agency, such as the police or sheriff.

 What are adult protective services?

 The goal of adult protective services is to ensure that safety and basic needs are being met in the least restrictive environment.
 This can be in an adult’s home or elsewhere.
 These services are provided or arranged for a vulnerable adult/elder who is eligible for protective services by definition.
 Services may include but are not limited to: social casework, case management, home care, day care, mental healthcare, physical evaluations, homemaker services, emergency shelter, assistance obtaining guardianship and referrals to appropriate community agencies.

 Any eligible adult who is being abused, neglected, abandoned, exploited, intimidated, or is self-neglecting.
 This includes adults who live independently as well as those living in facilities such as developmentally disabled and aged.